GinoPane/oc-blogtaxonomy-plugin/README.md

 * **Tag slug** - look up the tag using the supplied slug value from this URL parameter; e.g. if tag slug is `:tag` the page URL must contain `:tag` parameter which value will be used as tag slug to retrieve the tag;
+* **Include series posts** - additionally include posts which belongs to the series tagged with the current tag;
 * **Post order** - attribute and direction on which posts should be ordered;
 * **Page parameter** - calculate pagination based on this URL parameter;
 * **Items per page** - how many items (if any) should be displayed per page, "0" displays all items;